Search

 Third-party, fire and theft

-This covers you for fire and theft damage to your own vehicle, damage to a third-party vehicle.
+Third-party, fire and theft coverage includes protection for fire and theft damage to your vehicle, as well as damage to a third-party vehicle.

 Frequently asked questions

 Some learner drivers feel more comfortable practising their driving skills in their own car rather than someone else’s.
-You can take your driving test in your own car providing it meets certain rules.
+You can take your driving test in your car, provided it meets certain rules.
 For more information, see Driving test in your own car.

 More information